termapps/dotsync/packages/plugin-secret/README.md

-# @dotsync/plugin-link
+# @dotsync/plugin-secret

-Symlinking plugin for dotsync
+Plugin to symlink encrypted files for dotsync

 ## Installation